mlangc/mlangc.github.io/docs/_posts/2025-06-07-what-the-hell-is-get-opaque.markdown

 `RaceResult#spectacular`) results?
 The answer is that "interesting" results, where the writes to `b` are observed before the writes to `a` are indeed permitted, and in fact observable on ARM systems, because `a` and `b` are different atomics.
 "Spectacular" results can be ruled out though, because individual variables must be accessed in program order.
-Note that interesting results are not permitted with `MemoryOrdering.ACQUIRE_RELEASE` or `MemoryOrdering.VOLATILE`, since then observing `b > 0` implies a happens-before-relationship with `a = 2`, as I explain in my [previous blog post](https://mlangc.github.io/java/concurrency/2025/05/25/volatile-vs-acq-rel.html) about getAcquire and setRelease.
+Note that interesting (or spectacular) results are not permitted with `MemoryOrdering.ACQUIRE_RELEASE` or `MemoryOrdering.VOLATILE`, since then observing `b > 0` implies a happens-before-relationship with `a = 2`, as I explain in my [previous blog post](https://mlangc.github.io/java/concurrency/2025/05/25/volatile-vs-acq-rel.html) about getAcquire and setRelease.

 ### Additional Documentation
-Unfortunately, I could not find any official documentation apart from the Javadocs about `getOpaque` and `setOpaque`.
+Unfortunately, I could not find any additional official documentation apart from the Javadocs about `getOpaque` and `setOpaque`.
 There is however a very well written, and comprehensive guide about [JDK 9 Memory Order Modes](https://gee.cs.oswego.edu/dl/html/j9mm.html) written by [Doug Lea](https://gee.cs.oswego.edu/dl/) who is the official author of most classes in `java.util.concurrent`, that contains a paragraph on